Benefits

 Polyphenol-mediated antioxidant capacity

 Beyond vitamin C, camu-camu provides anthocyanins (especially cyanidin 3-glucoside), ellagic acid, ellagitannins, and rutin.
-The systematic review noted this combined antioxidant matrix as the basis for camu-camu's benefits exceeding what isolated vitamin C provides.
+This combined antioxidant matrix is the basis for camu-camu's benefits exceeding what isolated vitamin C provides.

 Mechanism of action